 The hundred or so pubs around Old Town Plzen kept us away from the Marriott Courtyard bar.

 I took us to Plzen, CZ to learn about the history of lager beer and drink some pilsner lager beer from the original source.

 Marriott Courtyard Pilsen and 15,000 Marriott Rewards points gave us 3 days and 2 hotel nights to meet our objective.

 All in all, a worthwhile excursion to Plzen, the fourth largest city in the Czech Republic, motivated in large part by a category 1 Marriott Rewards hotel redemption opportunity.

 Americans Welcome in Plzen

-As an aside, Plzen was the easternmost point American troops liberated from the Nazis in battles during the final week of World War II.
+As an aside, Plzen was the easternmost point liberated from the Nazis by American troops in battles during the final week of World War II.
+Prague was liberated by Soviet forces.
 There is a small General Patton Memorial Museum describing in detail the American effort to liberate Pilsen.
 The Patton Museum is about 15 minutes walk from Marriott Courtyard.